Volleyball at the Summer Olympics: Women's winners

 The opening edition of the volleyball Olympic tournament, in 1964, was won by the host nation Japan.
 There followed two victories in a row by the Soviet Union, in 1968 and 1972.
 South Korea were expected to get their first gold after beating Japan in the 1975 Pre-Olympic Games, but Japan came back again in 1976 for one last Olympic gold before losing their status of women's volleyball superpowers.

 The American-led boycott of the 1980 Games left many strong volleyball nations like Japan and South Korea out of the games.
 As a result, the Soviet Union easily secured a third Olympic gold medal.
 In 1984, the Eastern bloc was, in its turn, boycotting the games, and the Soviet Union did not participate.
 As a result, host nation United States won its first medals in volleyball, losing the finals to China.
 With eastern and western nations again involved in the Olympics, the Soviet Union obtained a remarkable victory over Peru after trailing 0–2 in 1988's marking one of the most dramatic female matches of the 20th century.
 The 1988 games were, however, boycotted by Cuba, who would become the next dominating force.

-1992 saw a new force go down in Olympic history: organized under the name Unified Team, the nations of the former Soviet Union that chose to form a combined team easily reached the gold medal game, but did not resist the power play of the young, rising Cuban squad.
+1992 saw a new force go down in Olympic history: organized under the name Unified Team, the nations of the former Soviet Union that chose to form a combined team easily reached the gold medal game, but could not neutralize the power play of the young, rising Cuban squad.
 Led by superstars Mireya Luis and Regla Torres, Cuba would eventually set the record for consecutive wins in the Olympic Games by also taking the gold in 1996 and 2000 against China and Russia, respectively.